- Procedure Time: 2-3 hours

 Schedule a Rhinoplasty Consultation

-Reach out today to schedule a rhinoplasty consultation in Palo Alto, San Mateo or Los Gatos with Dr. Dominick Gadaleta.
+Reach out today to schedule a rhinoplasty consultation in Palo Alto, San Mateo or Menlo Park with Dr. Dominick Gadaleta.
 As a board-certified Palo Alto facial plastic surgeon, Dr. Gadaleta’s practice focuses exclusively on surgery of the face and neck.
 Please contact us using the form below, or call the office most convenient to you.